-- 10.1 Section 10 of the Report considers what it generically refers to as "limitations in audit trails".
-The Report is concerned that Subpostmasters are not able to investigate the root cause of errors (even where they admit it is caused by their own or an in-branch error) due to a lack of access to necessary transaction data. - 10.2 The Report considers three situations: - a.
-Data that is not available on the day of the transaction under investigation; - b.
+1. Section 10 of the Report considers what it generically refers to as "limitations in audit trails".
+The Report is concerned that Subpostmasters are not able to investigate the root cause of errors (even where they admit it is caused by their own or an in-branch error) due to a lack of access to the data.
+2. The Report considers three situations: - a.
+Data that is not available even on the day of transaction under investigation; - b.
 Data that is available but after 42 / 60 days is no longer available; and - c.
-Data that is not available after suspension. - 10.3 In general, Post Office considers this section is premised on a misunderstanding of the nature of the information needed by branches to investigate losses. - 10.4 If at the end of a day, a branch produces a cash declaration that shows a discrepancy, then the branch will have access to a range of reports on different products and transactions to investigate the possible causes for the discrepancy (including a complete line by line listing of all transactions that day).
-This also applies at the end of the trading period as a trading period is either 4 or 5 weeks (28 or 35 days) and the above reports and data have always been available in branch for a minimum of 42 days. - 10.5 If a Transaction Correction is sent to the branch, the information needed to verify the Correction will not be the Horizon data (Post Office has this data and takes this into account when generating the Transaction Correction).
-The information is likely to be in the paper records held at the branch.
+Data that is not available after suspension.
+3. In general, Post Office considers this section is premised on a misunderstanding of the nature of the information needed by branches to investigate losses.
+4. If at the end of a day, a branch produces a cash declaration that shows a discrepancy, then the branch will have access to a range of reports on different products and transactions to investigate the possible causes for the discrepancy (including a complete line by line listing of all transactions that day).
+This also applies at the end of the trading period as a trading period is either 4 or 5 weeks (28 or 35 days) and the above reports and data have always been available for a minimum of 42 days.
+5. If a Transaction Correction is sent to the branch, the information needed to verify the Correction will not be the Horizon data (Post Office has this data and takes this into account when generating the Transaction Correction) The information is likely to be in the paper records held at the branch.